PavelProl/Project-SPA---Apartments/README.md

 # Single Page Application (JavaScript)

-In this application, you can choose an apartment according to the filter parameters and send an bid.
+In this application, you can choose an apartment according to the filter parameters and send a bid.

 ## What is done:
 _MVC and Component Approach_